HannahIgboke/Pizza-runner-Business-analysis/README.md

 ### Exploratory data analysis

-Exploratory data analysis is an indispensable step in the data analysis pipeline.
-After I created the database I carried out an EDA to investigate the data, identify loopholes and further understand the relationship between tables.
-On inspection, I observed some data quality issues including: inconsistencies in data types, formatting and the preence of null values which needed to be accounted for.
+It is best practice to perform Exploratory data analysis before cleaning to investigate the data, identify loopholes and further understand the relationship between tables.

+On inspection, I observed some data quality issues in the customer_orders table, runer_orders table nincluding: inconsistencies in data types, and formatting.

 customer_orders                                 |runner_orders
 ------------------------------------------------|---------------------------